“Maisha Colter, Chief Executive Officer

-After returning to AVDA in March of 2012, Maisha Colter was named Director of Litigation and now directs the agency’s Legal Advocacy Program.
+With more than 11 years of service to AVDA, Maisha Colter became AVDA’s Chief Executive Officer on August 1, 2019.
 She has dedicated her professional life to advocating for the needs of children and families in crisis.

 After attaining a dual Bachelor’s Degree in Social Work and Public Policy as well as a Masters in Social Work from New York University, Colter became a licensed social worker in Brooklyn, NY, where she tirelessly worked with children and families involved with the Child Protective Services.

 After a few years, she pursued her law degree from Rutgers University and graduated in 2001.
 In 2003, she moved to Texas, learned about AVDA, and reached out to the Executive Director to volunteer and was instead hired as the agency’s only staff attorney in 2004.
-She remained with the agency for almost four years and returned in 2012 to lead a staff of attorneys and paralegals who are in charge of fighting on behalf of victims of abuse in Harris County.
+She remained with the agency for almost four years and returned in 2012 as Director of Litigation to lead a staff of attorneys and paralegals who fight on behalf of victims of abuse, later becoming Director of Legal Advocacy Program.

 Lauren Summerville, Director of Development